Real-Time-DSP/handouts/LTI_systems_filters.md

 **Continuous time**
 ^^^
-A continuous time impulse, (also known as the Dirac delta) can be defined as a unit area pulse in the limit that it's duration approaches zero.
+A continuous time impulse, (also known as the Dirac delta) can be defined as a unit area pulse in the limit that its duration approaches zero.

 $$\delta(t) = \lim_{\epsilon \to 0}{\frac{\text{rect}(t/\epsilon)}{\epsilon}}$$